Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 `...` operator). `load` returns any values returned by the script.

 ### `loadapi` function
 `api = rbxmk.loadapi{string}`

-`loadapi` receives a path to a file containing an API dump. `loadapi` returns a value representing the API.
-This can be passed to certain functions to enhance how the function handles instances and properties.
+`loadapi` receives a path to a file containing an API dump, returning a value representing the API.
+This value can be passed to certain functions to enhance how instances and properties are handled.

 ### `map` function
 `rbxmk.map{...node}`

 `map` maps one or more input nodes to one or more output nodes.
 Either kind of